MattGri/photosnap-website/README.md

 # Project Overview 🎉
-A website about photography written by myself
+A website about photography that i wrote myself

 # Technologies 🔧